curlydoodle/portfolio/README.md

 ## Personal Website
 Simple, clean & fast portfolio website made possible with SvelteKit + Tailwind.

-Leave a star if you liked it.
+Leave a ⭐ if you liked it.